Online Resource Allocation via Static Bundle Pricing: Online Network Routing: The Proof of Theorem

-Formally, the menu for type $(s,t)$ consists of $c_{s,t}$ copies of $B_{s,t}$, each priced either at $w_{s,t}$ or $w_{s,t}+1$, according to the usual case distinction from \Cref{par:step2}.
-This fully specifies the \emph{prices} and \emph{multiplicities} of the generalized bundles.
+Formally, the menu for type $(s,t)$ consists of $c_{s,t}$ copies of $B_{s,t}$, each priced either at $w_{s,t}$ or $w_{s,t}+1$, according to the case distinction in Algorithm~\ref{alg:post-menu}.
+This fully specifies the number of copies offered at each price for each generalized bundle $B_{s,t}$.

 We now define how each copy of $B_{s,t}$ is instantiated as a concrete $s$-$t$ path.
-For every copy of $B_{s,t}$ priced at $w$, we independently sample a path $p \in \mathcal{P}_{s,t}$ using roulette drawing with probabilities proportional to the LP mass at value $w$ (we omit the $(s, t)$ index, since we fix an $(s, t)$ pair):
+For every copy of $B_{s,t}$, we independently sample a path $p \in \mathcal{P}_{s,t}$ using roulette drawing with probability proportional to EA-LP allocation (we omit the $(s, t)$ index, because the $(s, t)$ pair is fixed):